- About GSE

 The Higher Education division offers a complete set of degree programs: a master's degree, a traditional format Ed.D. for early and mid-career professionals, and a Ph.D. in the Higher Education program as well as an executive format Ed.D. for senior academic leaders through our Executive Doctorate in Higher Education Management.

-Students have additional opportunities to participate in faculty research through a number of research projects as well as through the work of three organizations at Penn GSE:
+Students have additional opportunities to participate in faculty research through a number of research projects as well as through the work of four organizations at Penn GSE:

 Doctor of Philosophy (Ph.D.)

 More about this ProgramThe Ph.D. in Higher Education prepares students for an academic career in the field of higher education.
 The program is highly individualized and students work closely with their academic advisor to draw from courses from the division and from other areas on campus that relate to their area of inquiry.
 Through coursework and a research assistantship with their advisor, students develop the skills they need to conduct quality primary research in higher education.

 More about this ProgramThe Ed.D. in Higher Education is aimed at preparing practitioner-scholars, professionals who wish to use research to make a difference in the lives of students and colleges and universities by focusing on pressing problems of practice.
 Ed.D. students attain a broad comprehension of higher education through completion of courses that convey core knowledge and facilitate their understanding of research, which prepares them to complete their dissertation.

 Executive Doctorate in Higher Education Management (Ed.D.)More about this Program

 The Executive Ed.D. in Higher Education Management provides a leadership curriculum designed especially for senior-level higher education leaders through an innovative format designed to meet the needs of working professionals.